oskardudycz/EventSourcing.NetCore/README.md

 ### 5. Self-paced training Kit

-I prepared self-paced training Kit for the Event Sourcing.
+I prepared the self-paced training Kit for the Event Sourcing.
 See more in the [Workshop description](./Workshop/Readme.md).

-It's splitted into two parts:
+It's split into two parts:

-**Event Sourcing basics** - it teaches the event store basics by showing how to build your own Event Store on Relational Database.
-It starts with the tables setup, goes through appending events, aggregations, projectsions, snapshots and finishes with the `Marten` basics.
+**Event Sourcing basics** - it teaches the event store basics by showing how to build your Event Store on Relational Database.
+It starts with the tables setup, goes through appending events, aggregations, projections, snapshots, and finishes with the `Marten` basics.
 See more in [here](./Workshop/01-EventStoreBasics/).

 1. [Streams Table](./Workshop/01-EventStoreBasics/01-CreateStreamsTable)
 2. [Events Table](./Workshop/01-EventStoreBasics/02-CreateEventsTable)